 with Beth L. Fossen and Inyoung Chae

-As media viewers continue to shift expectations toward ads, TV advertisers and networks are showing an increased interest in short ad formats, such as micro ads (i.e., ads that are 10 seconds or less).
-Yet, limited research has considered micro ads on TV.
-We use a multimethod approach to investigate the effectiveness of micro TV ads and, more broadly, assess the relationship between TV ad length and ad effectiveness.
-Our analyses of observational data leverage retailers’ TV advertising, web traffic, and online sales.
-We find that micro TV ads spur more traffic to the retailers’ websites post-ad than longer ads.
-Micro and non-micro TV ads exhibit similar direct impacts on online sales, but micro ads can indirectly increase online sales more by driving increased traffic.
-We find that viewers’ impatience for longer ads may explain the effectiveness of micro TV ads.
-Results from an experiment provide additional support for these findings.
-Our analyses further probe the impact of ad length on ad effectiveness beyond micro ads and find support for the effectiveness of shorter TV ads more broadly.
-Our research provides timely insights for advertisers and TV networks seeking economical, attractive ad inventory.
+As media viewers shift expectations toward content and ads, advertisers are increasingly exploring micro ads.
+Yet, limited research has examined micro ads, especially on TV.
+This research uses a multimethod approach to investigate micro ad effectiveness on behavioral outcomes and, more broadly, provide insights into the relationship between ad length and ad effectiveness in the current media landscape.
+Analyzing observational data on retailers’ TV advertising, web traffic, and online sales, the authors find that micro ads spur more immediate web traffic than longer ads.
+Micro and non-micro ads exhibit similar direct impacts on online sales, but micro ads can indirectly increase online sales more by driving increased traffic.
+Results from a field experiment using social media ads corroborate these findings, showing that micro ads outperform non-micro ads in driving web traffic and social media engagement.
+The analyses suggest that viewer impatience for longer ads may be a plausible mechanism that explains why micro ads see increased effectiveness.
+The findings offer timely insights for advertisers and ad platforms seeking economical, attractive ad inventory.

 with Beth L. Fossen